oahul14/Parallel-Game-of-Life-MPI/README.md

 ## Assignments and Evaluation

 There will be two homeworks (not marked), one assignment (marked), and one individual, in-class, computer-based programming **final coursework** (marked).
+The homework should be completed after class during the afternoon sessions, these will not be collected nor assessed; you will receive GTA support to resolve these during afternoon sessions.

 The homework and the assignment can be completed individually or in pairs, the final coursework will be individual.
 Submission will be via GitHub [details will follow].

 1. Homework 1: Climate Change Focus: How can we predict temperature changes? ☀️🌤⛅️🌥☁️🌦🌧⛈🌩🌨
-- ⚡️⚡️⚡️ Looking for a plotting solution?
-Try downloading [gnuplot](http://www.gnuplot.info), and use this code to get started [CodeGNUPLOT](10gnuplot.cpp)⚡️⚡️⚡️
+- Looking for a plotting solution?
+Try downloading [gnuplot](http://www.gnuplot.info), and use this code to get started [CodeGNUPLOT](10gnuplot.cpp)

 2. Homework 2: Implementing a medical imaging filter.

 3. Assignment: Implementing a linear solver.
+Due: 2nd of February @ midnight - early submissions welcome.

 4. Final Coursework: The final piece of coursework will be to be completed in-class during our last session, and shall be submitted individually.
 You will be able to make use of all the code you have written for any previous assignments; you will also have access to the internet during the assignment.
+On: 27th of January.

 ## Feedback and Questions
 - You can send any questions/feedback to Adriana (apaluszn@imperial.ac.uk) or Steven (s.dargaville@imperial.ac.uk) or ask any of the team members directly during class.